 On the sides of the ranges precipitous streams flow from the open tops, down through the beech forest, combining to form rivers sometimes flowing along open grassy valleys and sometimes slowing to form deep pools in narrow gorges.

-The Tararua Range was New Zealand's first Forest Park.
+The Tararua Range was first Forest Parks in Aotearoa.
 By reputation it is a beautiful, but also a potentially dangerous place.
-Storms sweep the Tararua tops on average 200 days a year and over 40 hunters and trampers have perished there since the early 1900s, but don't let that put you off, we are highly safety concious.
+Storms sweep the Tararua tops on average 200 days a year and several hunters and trampers have perished there since the early 1900s, but don't let that put you off, we are highly safety concious.

 offering an element of adventure and demanding a higher level of mental and physical effort.".

-Organised tramping began in New Zealand with the formation in 1919 of the Tararua Tramping Club and many geographical features of the Tararua ranges bear the names of some of our earlier members.
+Organised tramping began in Aotearoa with the formation in 1919 of the Tararua Tramping Club and many geographical features of the Tararua Range bear the names of some of our earlier members.

-The Tararua range is a popular area for our club trips but we run trips into almost all the significant ranges, forest parks and national parks of New Zealand.
+The Tararua range is a popular area for our club trips but we run trips into almost all the significant ranges, forest parks and national parks of Aotearoa.
 Further afield, club expeditions have gone to almost every continent of the world.

 The club emblem is a flowering Leucogenes leontopodium - more commonly known as the North Island New Zealand Edelweiss.
-This emblem, or the distinct logo incorporating it that was created in 2010, appears on our various publications, badges and on the sticker that trip leaders put in hut log books.
+This emblem and the distinct logo incorporating it was created in 2010.
+It appears on our various publications, badges and on the sticker that trip leaders put in hut log books.